 "The Seeds of Herbalism course touched my life on so many levels.
 I joined in because I wanted to know more about the power of plants, and I certainly came away with more than I expected on that front.
 The approach to botany and herbalism is scientific, as well as spiritual, and imbued with a real respect for the earth.
-But I also came away with a real sense of community that was created by our courageous and creative leaders Mandana, Lauren, Nicole and Claudia.
+But I also came away with a real sense of community that was created by our courageous and creative leaders.
 Smart, generous and empathetic, they're the perfect mentors for a serious journey into the subject of healing." - Michelle

 Our Seeds of Herbalism program is a 60-hour course providing students with a core foundation in Herbal Studies.
 We lay the groundwork for this learning by engaging in the following core topics :

 As facilitators, we each bring our unique histories, experiences, cultures and stories with us to the classroom.
-Our instruction combines elements of our individual and personal cultural traditions of plant medicine, traditional western uses of medicinal and wild food plants, while also exploring modern ideas and uses surrounding plant medicine.
-As Herbalists, it is important for us to respect, honor, and acknowledge indigenous plant wisdom, while making it a priority and pledge to never appropriate such knowledge.
+Our instruction combines elements of our individual and personal cultural traditions of plant medicine, traditional western uses of medicinal and wild food plants and our own spiritual practices.
+As Herbalists, it is important for us to respect, honor, and center Indigenous plant wisdom, while never appropriating such knowledge.

 We honor and uphold the magical and ritualistic aspects of herbs, taking time to delve into the spiritual and energetic qualities of plants and healing.
 Together, we will address physical, emotional, psychological and spiritual aspects of working with plants by exploring our unique ancestries and relationships to plant lore and magic.

-"Mandana, Lauren, and Nicole together bring such a deep deep well of knowledge.
+"Mandana and Lauren bring such a deep well of knowledge.
 It's incredible and inspiring.
 They each bring their own flavor as well and have their own paths in the herb world which is great and provides a multilayered and richly educational experience.
 They are a joy and thrill to be around.
 I had such fun studying and learning from these amazing women!
-Plus, the lunches of Wild Gather are still something I fantasize about!
 What a sweet sweet treat!" - Julia

 Class will meet one weekend per month from May to October (No class held in August) 2019 :